Media Advisory vs Press Release: Everything You Need To Know

 Despite their similarities, a media advisory and a press release are actually two very different things.
 Knowing these differences will go a long way toward building credibility for you as the PR professional and getting the media attention.

 A press release may be up to two pages long, although short one-page releases seem to be the preference.
-A good release is about 300 to 500 words which is just three or four short paragraphs and a couple of quotes.
+A good release is about 300 to 500 words which are just three or four short paragraphs and a couple of quotes.
 Remember, you don’t need to include every single detail you can think of in your press release.

 The biggest differentiator between the two documents is understanding the timing.
 Media advisories need to be sent to media contacts well in advance of the event.
 This gives contacts plenty of time to add it to the schedule and make the necessary arrangements to ensure they can attend.
-This also allows the PR professionals to have adequate time in advance to send subsequent reminders about the event.
+This also allows PR professionals to have adequate time in advance to send subsequent reminders about the event.

 For press releases, they are sent at times appropriate to intent.
 Prior to an event, the media is given details intended to pique enough interest to feature it.
 They are also sent after an event as confirmation of the event to media outlets that received advisories prior to commencement.